-I M P O R T A N T Here are some important things to keep in mind about these Please remember that all benefits are subject to the definition brochure and are payable only when we determine they are The calendar year deductible is: \$300 per person (\$600 per applies to almost all benefits in this Section.
-We added "(I calendar year deductible does not apply.
-In addition to the per accident deductible, which applies to dental accidental Be sure to read Section 4, Your costs for covered services, sharing works, with special sections for members who are about coordinating benefits with other coverage, including Note: We cover hospitalization for dental procedures only exists which makes hospitalization necessary to safeguard cover the dental procedure. ons, limitations, and exclusions in this e medically necessary. er family).
-The calendar year deductible No deductible)" to show when the e calendar year deductible, there is a \$100 injury benefits. for valuable information about how cost age 65 or over.
-Also read Section 9 with Medicare. when a non-dental physical impairment the health of the patient.
-We do not I M P O R T A N T Benefit Description You pay Accid ental injury benefit We cover surgical and dental treatment of accidental injury to sound natural teeth.
+I M P O R T A N

+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 per person (\$700 per family).
+The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply.
+In addition to the calendar year deductible, there is a \$100 per accident deductible, which applies to dental accidental injury benefits. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Note: We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+We do not cover the dental procedure.
+See Section 5(c) for inpatient hospital benefits.

+Benefit Description You pay Accidental injury benefit We cover surgical and dental treatment of accidental injury to sound natural teeth.
 Treatment must be rendered within 24 months of the accident.
 Definition: A sound, natural tooth is a tooth that is whole or properly restored and is without impairment, periodontal or other conditions and is not in need of the treatment provided for any reason other than an accidental injury.
-Note: An injury to the teeth while chewing and/or eating is not PPO: \$100 per accident deductible and the Plan allowance Non-PPO: \$100 per accident deductibl 25% of the Plan allowance and any dif between our allowance and the billed a e and ference conside ered to be an accidental injury.
-Denta al benefits Orthod ontic treatment PPO: 10% of the Plan allowance • We cover charges of an orthodontist for treatment after surgery for closure of a cleft palate or cleft lip, or for correction of prognathism or micrognathism.
-Non-PPO: 30% of the Plan allowance addifference between our allowance and billed amount • Lifetime benefits per person are: Note: You pay charges above the Plan s limit. ft palate or cleft palate with cleft lip limited to \$2,500 ft lip, prognathism or micrognathism limited to \$1,000
+Note: An injury to the teeth while chewing and/or eating is not considered to be an accidental injury.
+PPO: \$100 per accident deductible and 10% of the Plan allowance Non-PPO: \$100 per accident deductible and 25% of the Plan allowance and any difference between our allowance and the billed amount Dental benefits Orthodontic treatment PPO: 10% of the Plan allowance We cover charges of an orthodontist for treatment after surgery for closure of a cleft palate or cleft lip, or for correction of prognathism or micrognathism.
+Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Lifetime benefits per person are: • Cleft palate or cleft palate with cleft lip limited to \$2,500 Note: You pay charges above the Plan's limit. • Cleft lip, prognathism or micrognathism limited to \$1,000 Doutal hanglity continued on next p